iAbhishek91/learn-terraform/docs/03-tf-constraints.md

 ## terraform script maintenance

 Terraform scripts require high maintenance.
+However they are generally well documented.

-- version of terraform
+- version of terraform: includes - hcl, config changes,
 - version of API you are using